Doctor Theology in Pastoral Counseling

 Application for the Degree

 Early in the graduating semester, the candidate must submit a formal application for the ThD degree before the deadline stated in the academic calendar.
-A late fee of $25 will be assessed for applications submitted after this date.
 The Application for Degree is available in OPUS during a window of time set by the university registrar each semester.
 A separate application is required for each degree received.
 Students are required to be enrolled during the semester of graduation.

 ThD students initially are assigned a temporary course adviser.
 Later, the student works with a dissertation adviser, who chairs an advisory committee selected by the student and approved by the dissertation adviser.
 The committee consists of at least three persons, ordinarily two Candler faculty members and a member of another ATA school faculty.
 The committee is responsible for preparing examinations for the student and functions in an advisory capacity throughout the writing of the doctoral dissertation.